Security-Onion-Solutions/securityonion-docs/community-support.rst

 - Install source.
 Did you install from our Security Onion ISO image or did you perform a network installation?

-- If network install, did you install from CentOS 7 or Ubuntu 18.04?
+- If network install, did you install from CentOS 7, Ubuntu 18.04, or Ubuntu 20.04?

 - Install type. ex. eval, standalone, forward node, search node, etc